-Your Child's Immunizations: Measles, Mumps & Rubella Vaccine (MMR)
+Your Child's Vaccines: Measles, Mumps & Rubella (MMR)

 MMR Immunization Schedule

-Children get the MMR vaccine by injection in 2 doses:
+Children get the MMR vaccine as a shot in 2 doses:

 - at age 12–15 months

 - at age 4–6 years

 Children traveling outside the United States can get the vaccine as early as 6 months of age.
 They still should get the routine doses at 12–15 months and 4–6 years of age.
 If they're staying in an area where disease risk is high, they should get the first dose at 12 months and the second at least 4 weeks later.